 Seth MacFarlane’s Million Ways to Parody the West…

-A cowardly shepherd, in love with his ex girl meets new girl in town and as they fall in love he finds out she is married to a famous outlaw.
+A cowardly shepherd meets the new girl in town and as they fall in love he finds out it’s complicated.

 A Million Ways to die in the West trailer, c/o Universal Pictures and photographs © Universal Pictures

 In the days before Darlin’ Husband I had only watched the adult orientated cartoon, Family Guy (1999-) on TV once.
 This episode parodied one of the later films in the Star Wars trilogy (1977-1983) films.
 I then made a mental note to watch the Family Guy series especially when one of my friends then told me that there was an episode which spoofed my beloved Dallas (1978-91) with a live action sequence with a shirtless Patrick Duffy (Bobby Ewing) and Victoria Principal (Pamela Barnes Ewing) riffing the infamous Bobby shower scene.

 Years later, I confessed to my Darlin’ Husband about how prior to our first date I had been supernervous and sung and half acted out my Maria Von Trapp / Julie Andrews’ impression singing the song from The Sound of Music (1965), “I’ve got confidence”.
 As darlin’ and supertall husband always gently ribs me about my height.. and that’s a blog entry on its own – he asked me if I looked like Stewie in Family Guy singing the same song.
 And I did.
 Without the guitar.
 Honest.